NetApp/eseries-perf-analyzer/README.md

  Dashboards can also be imported from within the Grafana interface by navigating to **Dashboards->Home**, clicking on the drop-down at the top of the page, and selecting **Import Dashboard**.

-Dashboards are imported/exported using JSON and that documentation can be found [here](http://docs.grafana .org/reference/dashboard/).
+Dashboards are imported/exported using JSON and that documentation can be found [here](http://docs.grafana.org/reference/dashboard/).
 You may use the provided pre-configured dashboards as a reference for creating your own.
 We have provided an export script ** *&lt;install_dir&gt;*/backup.sh ** for automatically exporting new / user-modified dashboards to disk for backup.
 This pulls current dashboards from the service and stores them locally in the ** *&lt;install_dir&gt;*/ansible/dashboards/backup ** directory in JSON format.
 The Grafana service must be running when you execute this script.

 #### Storage Arrays
 Arrays to be monitored are located in ** *&lt;install_dir&gt;*/ansible/arrays/ ** and will be automatically added to the Web Services Proxy when the services start.
 These are currently represented with JSON files, in which you provide the IP address[es] and a unique ID for each storage-system that you wish to manage.
 This is intended to be a simplified workflow.
-Each set of arrays should preferably be added to their own JSON file with a unique ID and their IPs represented as a comma separated list with additional parameters like so:
+Each array should preferably be added to its own JSON file with a unique ID and its  controller IPs represented as a comma separated list with additional parameters like so:
 ```json
 {
   "id": "string",